With its imposing snow-capped peak and presence on the Arequipa skyline, it is a symbol of the natural beauty and majesty of the region.

-El Misti is one of seven active volcanoes located in the Pilo-Quaternary volcanic belt of southern Peru, part of the Volcanic Zone of the Central Andes.
-The Misti altitude is 5822 meters and its elevation with reference to the Plaza de Armas is 3500 meters.
-The distance from the Cathedral of Arequipa to the crater is only 17 miles as the crow flies.
-On the opposite side, to the Altiplano, the vertical drop is 1600 meters.
+Misti is one of the seven active volcanoes located in the Pilo-Quaternary volcanic chain of southern Peru, belonging to the Volcanic Zone of the Central Andes.
+The altitude of Misti is 5,822 meters and its slope with reference to the Plaza de Armas of Arequipa is 3,500 meters.
+The distance from the cathedral of Arequipa to the crater is only 17 kilometers in a straight line.
+On the opposite side, towards the Altiplano, the difference in altitude is 1,600 meters.

-Geological-geophysical studies conducted recently show that the Misti volcano is about 800,000 years old, and is located on a base consisting of rock formations are called "blocks".
-These blocks can be widely observed in the Chili River canyon and across the pampa road southwest of Arequipa-Yura.
+Recent geological-geophysical studies show that the Misti volcano is approximately 800 thousand years old, and that it is located on a base made up of rock formations called "ashlars".
+These ashlars can be widely observed in the Chili river canyon and throughout the pampa southwest of the Arequipa-Yura highway.

-By the year of 1440 - 1450, the Misti volcano erupts, a result Inca Yupanqui makes many prayers to the mountain to appease the wrath of important Apu, without success.
+Towards the year 1440 - 1450, the Misti volcano erupts; as a result Inca Yupanqui makes many prayers to the Mountain to appease the wrath of the important Apu, without success.

-The biggest attraction is the Misti volcano as a whole, because with its nearly perfect conical shape and nuances of snow at the top, gives the city of Arequipa a unique scenic beauty in the world.
+The greatest attraction of Misti is the volcano as a whole, since with its almost perfect conical shape and the shades of snow on its summit, it gives the city of Arequipa a unique scenic beauty in the world.

-At the highest point of the crater, the cross rail is eight feet long was placed in 1900 to mark the advent of the twentieth century.
+At the highest point of the crater, there is an eight-meter long rail cross that was placed in 1900 to mark the advent of the twentieth century.

-Furthermore, it is worth mentioning the National Water Reserve Blanca, which houses volcanoes (including Misti), gaps and important examples of the flora and fauna of the region Arequipa.
+In addition, it is worth mentioning the Aguas Blanca National Reserve, which is home to volcanoes (including Misti), lagoons, and important examples of the flora and fauna of the Arequipa region.

 Consult with your travel agency.